Looking to buy a used or second-hand electric skateboard? Here are 10 Things You Must Know

 1. Original Receipt with Date of Purchase

-Buying a second-hand electric skateboard with an original receipt is the best way to know that your skateboard is genuine and its true age.
+Buying a used electric skateboard with an original receipt is the best way to know that your skateboard is genuine and its true age.
 The original receipt is even more important if the board is still under warranty.
 Buyers looking for electric skateboards in near-new condition should look for boards still under their original warranty sold by the original purchaser.
 Whether the warranty is still valid or not, having an original receipt can enhance the value of an electric skateboard.
 Boards who have been owned by only one owner, who then sells it second hand, have a higher value than boards on their 2nd, 3rd, or 4th owner.

 2. How Much Was it Used